 The Magic of Maintenance Month

-> Amazingly, dedicating eight weeks per year to technical debt didn’t slow us down.
+Amazingly, dedicating eight weeks per year to technical debt didn’t slow us down.
 I was completely unaware of how much we had burdened ourselves with these concerns until they were gone.
-Of course, we still have technical debt and we will for evermore.
+Of course, we still have technical debt and we will forevermore.
 After all, good decisions in the past may not translate into good decisions today.
 However, I now know that we have dedicated capacity to tackle them at a regular cadence.
 I no longer have to worry about it and that is a huge gain already.

-> Another invaluable opportunity is experimenting with team combinations.
+Another invaluable opportunity is experimenting with team combinations.
 During Maintenance Month, individuals from different teams group together so they can learn from each other and collaborate.
-This was unexpected benefit and one we are still experimenting with.
+This was an unexpected benefit and one we are still experimenting with.
 Should individuals choose their partners or should they be randomly grouped?
 Should there be many small teams or should there be few larger teams?
-We haven’t yet reach a conclusion on these.
+We haven’t yet reached a conclusion on these.
 However, I believe that mixing things up regularly leads to stronger camaraderie and more fluid conversations between individuals as new relationship are built on working experience.

-> Finally, a regular cadence of Maintenance Months also provides an opportunity to restructure teams or shift focuses.
+Finally, a regular cadence of Maintenance Months also provides an opportunity to restructure teams or shift focuses.
 The beauty of having a cadence is that you know when you get a chance to reset things if you need to.
 Changing direction, reprioritizing, and re-balancing teams is usually disruptive, but combining it with Maintenance Month gives a natural opportunity to do so.

 It also means that surprises are minimized and these types of changes are only expected during Maintenance Month where they can be discussed as part of the process.
 It seems like a small thing, but it makes all the difference between calling a meeting immediately because of perceived sense of urgency versus postponing it a few weeks until the next Maintenance Month.

 The following guidelines for Maintenance Month are based on our experience over the past two years.